Four corners of the world: Indian traditions

 In Hinduism, the sacred mountain Kailash has four sides, from which four rivers flow to the four quarters of the world (the Ganges, Indus, Oxus (Amu Darya), and Śita (Tarim)), dividing the world into four quadrants.
 Another account portrays a celestial mountain, Mount Meru, buttressed by four terrestrial mountain ranges which extend in four directions.
 Between them lie four sacred lakes, through which the celestial river divides into four earthly rivers, which flow to the four corners and irrigate the four quadrants of the Earth.
 Buddhism and the Bon religion of Tibet have similar accounts.

+Another similar account from Jain cosmology features a model of the universe with the world of humans located in the middle.
+Mount Meru is shown on the central continent Jambudvīpa which is surrounded by a series of concentric continents and oceans bordered by a serrated ring marking the mountain range beyond which humans cannot travel.
+Past this boundary in the four corners of the world are four temples enshrining Jinas, flanked by celebrants and celestial attendants.